-- establish the nature and extent of the emergency as quickly as possible; - ensure that all the Trip are safe and looked after

-- establish the names of any casualties and get immediate medical attention - ensure that a teacher accompanies casualties to hospital with any relevant medical information, and that the rest of the Trip are adequately supervised at all times and kept together - notify the police if necessary - ensure that all Trip members who need to know are aware of the incident - ensure that all Trip members are following the emergency procedures and the roles allocated to them revise procedures and re-allocate roles as necessary - inform the school Home Contact and provider/tour operator (as appropriate).
-The school contact number should be accessible at all times during the visit - details of the incident to pass on to the school should include: nature, date and time of incident; location of incident; names of casualties and details of their injuries; names of others involved so that parents can be reassured; action taken so far; action yet to be taken (and by whom) - school contact and not the Trip leader should notify parents, providing as full a factual account of the incident as possible - notify insurers, especially if medical assistance is required (this may be done by the school contact) - notify the British Embassy/Consulate if an emergency occurs abroad - if possible do not rely solely on mobile phones - write down accurately and as soon as possible all relevant facts and witness details and preserve any vital evidence - keep a written account of all events, times and contacts after the incident - complete an accident report form as soon as possible - no-one in the Trip should speak to the media.
+- establish the nature and extent of the emergency as quickly as possible; - ensure that all the Trip are safe and looked after - establish the names of any casualties and get immediate medical attention - ensure that an appropriate member of staff accompanies casualties to hospital with any relevant medical information, and that the rest of the Trip are adequately supervised at all times and kept together - notify the police if necessary - ensure that all Trip members who need to know are aware of the incident - ensure that all Trip members are following the emergency procedures and the roles allocated to them revise procedures and re-allocate roles as necessary - inform the school Home Contact and provider/tour operator (as appropriate).
+The school contact number should be accessible at all times during the visit - details of the incident to pass on to the school should include: nature, date and time of incident; location of incident; names of casualties and details of their injuries; names of others involved so that parents can be reassured; action taken so far; action yet to be taken (and by whom) - school contact and not the Trip leader should notify parents, providing as full a factual account of the incident as possible - notify insurers, especially if medical assistance is required (this may be done by the school contact) - notify the British Embassy/Consulate if an emergency occurs abroad - write down accurately and as soon as possible all relevant facts and witness details and preserve any vital evidence - keep a written account of all events, times and contacts after the incident - complete an accident report form as soon as possible - no-one in the Trip should speak to the media.
 Names of those involved in the incident should not be given to the media as this could cause distress to their families.
-Refer media enquiries to a designated media contact in the home area - no-one in the Trip should discuss legal liability with other parties, nor sign anything relating to accident liability - keep receipts for any expenses incurred insurers will require these.
+Refer media enquiries to a the School

+- no-one in the Trip should discuss legal liability with other parties, nor sign anything relating to accident liability - keep receipts for any expenses incurred insurers will require these.